Julián Tavárez: Milwaukee Brewers (2008)

 On May 27, 2008, Tavárez signed a contract with the Milwaukee Brewers for the remainder of the 2008 season.
 On June 19, Tavárez was designated for assignment, and rejected an outright assignment to the minors, opting instead to be released from his contract.

 Atlanta Braves (2008)

 Tavárez signed a contract with the Atlanta Braves on July 8, 2008, for the remainder of the 2008 season.
 On that day, he made his Braves debut against the Los Angeles Dodgers.
-He pitched a third of an inning and gave up two runs, one earned.
+He pitched one-third of an inning and gave up two runs, one earned.

 Washington Nationals (2009)

 On March 13, 2009, Tavárez signed a minor league contract with the Washington Nationals and was invited to Spring Training.
 When asked why he chose to sign with the Nationals, Tavárez acknowledged he had no other options: "Why did I sign with the Nationals?
 When you go to a club at 4 in the morning, and you're just waiting, waiting, a 600-pounder looks like J-Lo.
 And to me, this is Jennifer Lopez right here.
 It's 4 in the morning.
 Too much to drink.
 So, Nationals: Jennifer Lopez to me."
 On July 19, 2009, Tavárez was designated for assignment by the Nationals.
 He was eventually released on July 29.